Timeline of the COVID-19 pandemic in Mexico: April 16 to 30

 Mexico entered Phase 3 of its contingency plan on April 21.
 712 deaths and 8,772 confirmed cases were reported.
 The Mexico City General Hospital delivered the wrong body to the widow of Ángel Dorado Salinas, 52.
 She discovered the mistake when she saw a photograph of the corpse.

 In mid-April, it came to media attention that Mexican drug cartels, in an effort to boost their own popularity and in response to poor efforts by the Mexican presidency, began distributing supplies to impoverished citizens in the streets.
 The president of Mexico has since called on the cartels to stop distributing supplies and "end violence" instead.

 The number of coronavirus cases surges past 10,000 to 10,544 with 970 deaths on April 21.

 Six people were arrested in San Pedro Tlaquepaque and Tlajomulco de Zúñiga, Jalisco, for violating the state's quarantine orders on April 22.
 Another six people were denied permission to enter the state.
 Two women were arrested in Querétaro for attacking a health worker.
 They face up to three years in prison and a fine of 24,644 pesos (US$977).
 A field hospital with 854 beds is inaugurated in Mexico City; it should be fully operational on June 1.

 On April 26, the Mexican Council of Businessmen (CMN) and IDB Invest announce a US$12 billion plan to provide credit to 30,000 micro-, small-, and medium-sized industries.
 AMLO opposes the plan, likening it to Fobaproa, the 1995 bank-rescue plan that cost taxpayers billions.
 PAN supports the plan.

 The death toll surpassed the 1,000 figure on April 23.
 Tijuana expects its hospitals to run out of space over the weekend.

 On April 29, eight public and three private hospitals in Mexico City stopped accepting COVID-19 patients due to a lack of space and ventilators.
-Mexico City Head of Government Claudia Scheinbaum said there were 54 hospitals with 1,500 beds available.
+Mexico City Head of Government Claudia Sheinbaum said there were 54 hospitals with 1,500 beds available.
 On the same day, Iñaki Landáburu, president of the National Association of Wholesale Grocers (ANAM), threatened to stop the supermarkets' supply chain in the State of Mexico, Tabasco, Guerrero, Morelos, and Veracruz if safety measure are not enforced and if they are not provided with safety on highways.
 Landáburu said he believes food trucks are robbed by the organized crime who then redistribute the food for free in an attempt to demonstrate a false sense of solidarity among the population.